Rivkanexus/ISPA-DRC/content/en/_index.md

 ### Traffic Statistics for ISPA-DRC

-The traffic statistics for ISPA-DRC (including RDC-IX sites; KINIX, GOMIX and LUBIX) is available on our [statistics page](/en/statistics/).
+Access the traffic statistics for [KINIX](/statistics/).
+Statistics for GOMIX and LUBIX will be available soon.

 ---